MV10/spicam_old/README.md

 A bare-bones Raspberry Pi security camera application with motion detection, video clip and snapshot capture, and email notification support.

+## ARCHIVED

+The `spicam` repo was renamed `spicam_old` and archived when Broadcom changed the proprietary GPU code, effectively preventing much of what we were doing via MMAL.
+So much for the Pi Foundation constantly rah-rah-ing about open source, eh?
+While this would have been a very fun project to complete and use, I gave up on this angle.
+The new `spicam` will simply monitor modern Amcrest IP cameras (specifically) for event notifications and route the relevant clips to safe storage on a NAS.
+Not nearly as interesting, but it was probably inevitable that onboard processing would become this cheap and commonplace.

+## Original README:

 | :warning: Currently depends on a pre-release (v0.7) MMALSharp library using locally-built DLLs. |
 | --- |